ibm-cloud-docs/dns-svcs/glb.md

 1. Create a health check.
 1. Create an origin pool.
 1. Create a global load balancer.

+The HTTP and HTTPS health checks use the following HTTP user-agent: `"Mozilla/5.0 (compatible; IBM-Cloud-DNS-Services/1.0; Health-Check/1.0; pool-id=12345678-1234-1234-1234-123456789012)"`.
+The `pool-id` is set as the load balancer pool for which the health check is configured.
+{: note}

 ### Creating a global load balancer without origin health monitoring
 {: #use-case-no-monitoring}